-- Try to approach beachgoers before they are settled. - Ask, with a friendly smile, that they move outside the corridor. - Explain what the corridor is and why they need to move.
+- Try to approach beachgoers before they are settled. - Ask, with a friendly smile, that they move outside the corridor. - Explain what the corridor is and how it will help plovers if they move.

 4 PREDATORS

 Protecting eggs and chicks from predators is important during the breeding season.
 There are several ways you can help discourage predators from entering the protected area.